From National Guard Soldier to Social Media Star

 |Downloads:

-This work, From National Guard Soldier to Social Media Star [Image 2 of 2], by SSG Terry Rajsombath, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From National Guard Soldier to Social Media Star, by SGT Gauret Stearns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT